AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 ### Authenticate to destination {#authenticate}

-Locate the Magnite Streaming Batch destination in the Adobe Experience catalog.
+Locate the Magnite Streaming: Batch destination in the Adobe Experience catalog.
 Click the additional options button (\...) and then configure the destination connection/instance.

 If you already have an existing account, you can locate it by changing the Account type option to "Existing account".
 Otherwise, you will create an account below:

-To create a new account, and authenticate to the destination for the first time, fill in the required "S3 access key" and "S3 secret key" fields (provided to you via your account manager), and select **[!UICONTROL Connect to the destination]**
+To create a new account and authenticate it to the destination for the first time, fill in the required "S3 access key" and "S3 secret key" fields (provided to you via your account manager), and select **[!UICONTROL Connect to the destination]**

 ![destination configuration auth fields unfilled](../../assets/catalog/advertising/magnite/destination-batch-config-auth-unfilled.png)